-This strategy seeks to:
+This plan seeks to:

-- identify people, organisations and government authorities to be consulted during works. - outline engagement objectives, approach and principles.
-This includes the provision of regular, inclusive and accessible information regarding construction activities, schedules and milestones. - highlight ways through which the community can discuss or provide feedback on works, including the provision of a 24-hour toll-free telephone number, postal and email addresses, and regular, locationbased community forums across the project alignment. - facilitate communication between Inland Rail, and the community and government authorities including relevant councils, government agencies, and adjoining affected landowners and businesses.
+- Identify people, organisations and government authorities to be consulted during works. - Outline engagement objectives, approach and principles.
+This includes the provision of regular, inclusive and accessible information regarding construction activities, schedules and milestones. - ▶ Highlight ways through which the community can discuss or provide feedback on works, including the provision of a 24-hour toll-free telephone number, postal and email addresses, shopfronts and regular, location-based community forums across the project alignment. - ▶ Facilitate communication between Inland Rail, and the community and government authorities, including relevant councils, government agencies, and adjoining affected landowners and businesses. - ▶ Ensure a stringent record-keeping process for stakeholder and community interactions. - ▶ Clear communication of and adherence to the Inland Rail Complaint Management Handing Process. - ▶ Clear and transparent interactions between ARTC and the project contractor.

-2.2 Accountabilities
+1.1 Accountabilities

-Community engagement for the project is being delivered by the Inland Rail Stakeholder Engagement team, led by the Stakeholder Engagement Lead (N2NS) and Stakeholder Engagement Manager NSW (North).
+Community engagement and communication for the project is being managed by the Inland Rail Stakeholder Engagement team, led by the Stakeholder Engagement Lead (N2NS) and Stakeholder Engagement Manager NSW (Central), and supported by the N2NS Phase 1 Project Communication Advisor and an ARTC Media Advisor.

-Construction of the project is being delivered by Trans4m Rail (a John Holland and SEE Civil joint venture), which includes site-based community engagement and communication representatives.
+Construction of the project is being delivered by Trans4m (a John Holland and SEE Civil joint venture) which includes site-based community engagement and communication representatives.

-Inland Rail is responsible for coordinating the construction of the N2NS (Phase 1) project and for the development and implementation of the strategy, in conjunction with the principal contractor and their respective teams.
+Inland Rail is responsible for coordinating the construction of the N2NS Phase 1 project and for the development and implementation of the plan, in conjunction with the principal contractor and their respective teams.
 Final accountability for community engagement lies with the N2NS Project Director.

-As part of this strategy, the principal contractor - in collaboration with Inland Rail - will develop a Community Engagement Plan (CEP) which will be updated as required.
+As part of this strategy, the principal contractor, in collaboration with Inland Rail, will develop a Communication and Stakeholder Engagement Plan (CSEP) which will be updated as required.